 If you’re looking for a dessert to satisfy your sweet tooth, then look no further.
 It’s perfect to serve for a small gathering and equally perfect for a party of one or two.

 A decadent, rich and creamy Baked Dark Chocolate Custard made with only 5 ingredients — plus an extra dose of chocolate and vanilla by way of Bailey’s Irish Cream.
-Served in small ramekins, this dessert is perfect for one or many.
+Served in small ramekins(paid link), this dessert is perfect for one or many.